Germany confirms human transmission of coronavirus | DW | 27.01.2020

 The Bavarian case is the first known example outside of China of the infection spreading between people who are not closely related.

 Last week, the infected man, who works for the auto parts supplier Webasto in Starnberg, had attended a training with the visiting Chinese colleague before she returned to China and began showing symptoms of the illness.
-The woman had recently been visited in Shanghai by her parents, who come from the area around Wuhan, where the new virus originated.
+The woman had recently been visited in Shanghai by her parents, who come from the area around Wuhan, where the new virus is believed to have originated.

 Her German colleague in Bavaria developed bronchitis-like symptoms over the weekend, but recovered and felt well enough to go to work on Monday.